NeoSpark314/TheHangout/docs/SCENARIO_API.md

 ## ScenarioContext

-Scenarios should work through `ScenarioContext`, not `AppContext`, `SessionRuntime`, or raw runtime registries.
+Scenarios should work through `ScenarioContext`, not `AppContext`, `ScenarioManager`, or raw runtime registries.

 Main groups: